csc7/PP5_CI_GDEC/README.md

 or
 heroku login -i (to log in directly in the Gitpod CLI)

-**15** - OPTIONAL: Set DISABLE_COLLECTSTATIC to 1, so Heroku does not load static files when deplying (at this point of the process, in case you want to look the website before deploying in Amazon Web Services): heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name
+**15** - OPTIONAL: Set DISABLE_COLLECTSTATIC to 1, so Heroku does not load static files when deploying (at this point of the process, in case you want to look the website before deploying in Amazon Web Services): heroku config:set DISABLE_COLLECTSTATIC=1 --app your_app_name

 **16** - Ensure ALLOWED_HOSTS variable in settings.py file is set as follows: